Except for family child care settings and foster care for children in the license holder's residence, license holders serving children shall:

 (3) child drop-off and pick-up times;

-(b) The license holder must review the risk reduction plan annually and document the annual review.
+The license holder must review the risk reduction plan each calendar year and document the review.
 When conducting the review, the license holder must consider incidents that have occurred in the center since the last review, including:

 (1) the assessment factors in the plan;